 5. Policarpa Salavarrieta – Columbian Revolutionary

-Also known as La Pola, Policarpa Salavarrieta was a revolutionary during the Spanish Reconquinista of the Viceroyalty of New Granada – now known today as Colombia, Venezuela and Ecuador.
+Known as La Pola, Salavarrieta was a revolutionary during the Spanish Reconquinista of the Viceroyalty of New Granada.
+Her work against the Spanish Royalists was instrumental in Colombian independence.

-All went well for La Pola until the two revolutionary leaders known as the Almeyda brothers were captured with information implicating her; linking her to the revolution and the desertion of soldiers from the Royal Army.
-There was also a suggestion that she had helped the Almeyda’s escape prison previously and found them refuge in Macheta.
+All was well until the two revolutionary leaders known as the Almeyda brothers were captured.
+Information they were carrying implicated La Pola in the revolution and desertion of soldiers from the Royal Army.
+It was also suggested she had helped the Almeyda’s escape prison before and found them refuge in Macheta.

-The loyalists strongly suspected La Pola’s treason but were lacking in hard evidence; unluckily for her, they soon found something more substantial.
-During the arrest of a man named Alejo Sabarain they found a list of Royalists and Patriots; provided to him by La Pola herself.
+Whilst the loyalists were now suspicious of La Pola, they lacked hard evidence to accuse her outright.
+Unfortunately they soon found something more substantial when arresting fellow revolutionary, Alejo Sabarain.
+Upon his person they found a list of Royalists and Patriots, provided by La Pola herself.
 She was soon arrested.

 The Death of a Badass Female Revolutionary

-When the time came, she defiantly refused to kneel or turn her back on the firing squad (as ordered during an execution for treason).
+When the time came, she defiantly refused to kneel or turn her back on the firing squad.
 Her last words rang through the air and became a rallying cry for the revolutionaries: